Daniel-Liu-c0deb0t/block-aligner/README.md

 If you run the scripts in those repos for comparing scores produced by different algorithms, you should get `.tsv` generated files.
 Then, in this repo's directory, run
 ```
-./compare_avx2.sh /path/to/file.tsv
+./compare_avx2.sh /path/to/file.tsv 50
 ```
 to get the comparisons.
+The X-drop threshold is specified after the path.

 ## Benchmark
 1. `./bench_avx2.sh` or `./bench_wasm.sh`